rust-lang/rustc-perf/collector/benchmarks/README.md

   one in the Rust ecosystem.
 - **clap-3.1.6**: A command line argument parser.
 A crate used by many Rust programs.
-- **cranelift-codegen**: The largest crate from a code generator.
-Used by Firefox.
 - **cranelift-codegen-0.82.1**: The largest crate from a code generator.
 Used by wasmtime.
 - **diesel**: A type safe SQL query builder.
 Utilizes the type system to